-In your final paper, you will use the close reading, contextual analysis, and research skills you've practiced in earlier papers to develop an original interpretation of Burnt Shadows.
-You may decide to write on only this text, or to connect it with other films and novels from the course.
+In your final paper, you will use the close reading, contextual analysis, and research skills you've practiced in earlier papers to develop an original interpretation of either The God of Small Things or A State of Freedom.
+You may decide to write on only one of these texts, both of the texts, or one of the texts and another from the course.
 You have three broad goals in this paper: (1) to develop an argument about a specific topic in one or two texts; (2) to support this argument with textual evidence; (3) to respond to other scholars' arguments about your topic.

 In your introduction, introduce the topic and texts your paper will focus on, and concisely explain why this topic matters: why is it central to the text you're analyzing?
 Next, briefly summarize what other scholars have argued about your topic.
 You don't need to use specific quotations here; just give readers a general sense of the controversy that surrounds your topic.
 (Ex.
-"While many critics such as X and Y argue that the events of 9/11 articulate a new type of violence and atrocity in the modern world, I analyze Burnt Shadows as making the argument that such violence has many historical precedents") This summary of a scholarly controversy should set the stage for your own argument. ("In Burnt Shadows, Shamsie encourages the reader not only to view history more broadly as a continuum, but also humanizes violent events by focusing on relationships between characters and how they overcome their various angers and find forgiveness.")
+"The majority of historical texts on the Naxalite Movement center middle class male participants, as noted by scholars X and Z." This summary of a scholarly conversation or controversy should set the stage for your own argument. ("Mukherjee's A State of Freedom serves as a corrective in its focus on a female Naxalite character, enabling a more complex representation of the movement that considers the intersections of caste, class, and gender."
 Conclude your introduction with a thesis statement that identifies your main argument and previews the evidence you will use to support it.